SCENE 01 / NIGHT VISION FILMING

 What's the difference between night vision looks?

-Image intensifiers deliver the classic green-tint look, IR cameras produce monochrome imagery, and high-ISO cameras can capture natural color in very low light.
+Image intensifiers deliver the classic green-tint look, IR cameras produce monochrome visuals, and high-ISO cameras can capture natural color in very low light.
 We match the technology to your creative brief.

 Is IR illumination invisible to animals?

 Near-infrared (850nm) is invisible to humans and most Amazonian wildlife, while 940nm far-infrared is completely undetectable.
-Both are ideal for filming jaguars, river dolphins, and bird species in Peru's protected reserves without disturbing them.
+Both are ideal for filming jaguars, river dolphins, and bird species in Peru's covered reserves without disturbing them.

 What resolution is possible at night?